-Climate change and ocean acidification is already affecting vital ocean ecosystems.
-One of the most frightening examples is the bleaching of major coral reefs.
+Climate change and ocean acidification are already affecting vital ocean ecosystems.
+One of the most acute examples is the bleaching of major coral reefs.
 Large areas of the northern parts of the Great Barrier Reef are on the verge of dying.
 Coral bleaching in warmer waters is due largely to the water temperature becoming too high for the algae that live in symbiosis with the corals, so that the algae relocate.
-In addition to the fact that the increasing temperatures are killing corals, the same corals are also threatened by ocean acidification.
-The limestone structures in the coral are more difficult to form in a steadily more acidic ocean.
-Today, three-quarters of all corals are threatened in one way or another.
-We also know that 25 per cent of all fish in the world are dependent on corals.
-This means that the coral bleaching of today and tomorrow will have serious consequences for fish and other sea animals, and that larger areas of the ocean may be diminished by the destruction of the coral reefs.
+Today, three-quarters of all corals are threatened in one way or another while 25 per cent of all fish in the world are dependent on corals.

-Arctic species are in exodus.
-Many species are trying to migrate northwards as the Arctic is becoming warmer.
-New species are also moving into areas of the Arctic Ocean, where they can constitute a serious ecological threat towards native species.
 Rising ocean acidification, especially in the Arctic, is affecting many species to such an extent that it is changing the make-up of the Arctic ecosystem.
-In the northern parts of the Arctic, and in particular in association to the edge of the Arctic ice pack, there are utterly unique species that are dependent on the stability of conditions in the Arctic.
+In the northern parts of the Arctic, and in particular in association to the edge of the Arctic ice pack, there are unique species that are dependent on the stability of the entire ecosystem.

 REV - Prioritized areas of research and innovation

 The warming of the Arctic is happening twice as fast as other areas around the world.
-The research and expedition vessel, REV, will prioritize and facilitate research and cooperation that can:
+REV will work with partners to enable research and cooperation that can:

 - Identify regions of major ecological value that can contribute to strengthening the ecosystem against climate change.